 Planting native trees

-To maintain environmental diversity, we’re collecting seeds from the trees that will be removed.
+To maintain environmental diversity, we’re collecting seeds from trees that have been identified for removal.

 These plants have adapted to local conditions so it’s important to collect their seeds.
-We’ll take the seeds to a nursery where they are stored and then propagated to be used as part of the new landscaping and re-vegetation plans.
+The seeds are being supplied to a local nursery where they are stored and then propagated to be used as part of the new landscaping and re-vegetation plans.